 # Administration API

-In addition to the features provided by Modyo Platform, it also comes with an administrative API.
-It allows you, to access different actions such as listing, creating, and deleting elements such as forms, layouts, content, custom fields, navigation menus, email campaigns, among others in an authenticated, external way.
+In addition to the functionality provided by the Modyo platform, it has an administrative API.
+It allows you to access various actions externally and authenticated, such as listing, creating and deleting elements like forms, layouts, content, custom fields, navigation menus, email campaigns, among others.

-In this way, it is possible to carry out administrative tasks by consuming the API and without relying on the Modyo interface, which gives you greater freedom to control your work.
+This way, it is possible to perform administrative tasks by consuming the API without depending on the Modyo interface, giving you greater freedom to control your work.

 # General Information

-To start benefiting from the Modyo API, it is important to first know which services are available to you, the operations that can be invoked, and how to use them.
+To start taking advantage of the Modyo API, it is first important to know the available services, the operations that can be invoked, and how to use them.

-Modyo facilitates this task by describing its headless API using Swagger (also known as the OpenAPI specification) in lists of services grouped according to their role: administrative, public content, and user profile.
+Modyo facilitates this task by providing the description of its headless API through the use of Swagger (also known as OpenAPI specification) in lists of services grouped according to their function: administrative, public content, and user profile.

 You can access the OpenAPI documentation through the following URLs: